pschwarz/adaptive-band/README.md

 Experiments with [Magenta RealTime 2](https://magenta.withgoogle.com/magenta-realtime-2) (MRT2) — Google's open-weights live music model — running natively on Apple Silicon via MLX.

+This is a very initial draft towards an idea about collaborating musically, and live with a live audio AI model.
+Just like with coding agents you trade ideas back and forth in turns, this opens up the idea of turns when collaborating with the AI in playing music.

 https://github.com/user-attachments/assets/8eae8ccf-4250-49fe-9105-f2ee7c5d2a2a

 The video shows: